skoczen/pdxschoolhack/README.md

 1. Clone it down.

-2. Set up a virtualenv for it.  `pip install -r requirements.txt`
+1. Set up a virtualenv for it.
+Activate the virtual env.

+1. Install the reqs:  `pip install -r requirements.txt`

-3. Edit your `/etc/hosts` file, and add: ```127.0.0.1   myportlandschools.herokuapp.com```
+1. Edit your `/etc/hosts` file, and add: ```127.0.0.1   myportlandschools.herokuapp.com```

-4. `cd projects`
+1. `cd projects`

-5. `./manage.py syncdb`  (For some reason, this was occasionally failing on me.
+1. `./manage.py syncdb`  (For some reason, this was occasionally failing on me.
 If so, just run it again.)

-6. `./manage.py migrate`
+1. `./manage.py migrate`

-7. Fire up the test server, but on port 80: `sudo manage.py runserver 0.0.0.0:80`
+1. Fire up the test server, but on port 80: `sudo manage.py runserver 0.0.0.0:80`

-8. You can now get to the app at: http://myportlandschools.herokuapp.com
+1. You can now get to the app at: http://myportlandschools.herokuapp.com

 Note: When you want to actually use the live app, you'll need to comment that line out of your `/etc/hosts` file.